vivliostyle/docs.vivliostyle.org/create-book.md

 #### Notes

-It is not specified by GFM and VFM, but footnotes are  available in the notation of the following external sites.
+It is not specified by GFM and VFM, but Endnotes are  available in the notation of the following external sites.

 - [remark-footnotes](https://www.npmjs.com/package/remark-footnotes)